gohugoio/hugoDocs/content/en/methods/site/Config.md

 See [configure privacy][].

-For example, to disable usage of the built-in YouTube shortcode:
+For example, to disable usage of the built-in `youtube` shortcode:

 {{< code-toggle file=hugo >}}
 [privacy.youtube]